 MCDA identified a new provider of transportation services for older adults in 2019, Able Access, and has been working to refine the services provided.
 MCDA also entered into a separate contract to provide transportation to the United Community Center, primarily for a Spanish language speaking population.
 In 2020 MCDA has worked toward two goals addressing transportation gaps: 1) Establishing a Milwaukee County Interagency Council on Transportation Coordination and 2) Establishing support for a Mobility Manager/Coordinator position within MCDA.
-MCDA convened a group of stakeholders from throughout the County and is currently writing a federal 5310 grant to establish a Mobility Management position with the Aging Resource Center.
+MCDA convened a group of stakeholders from throughout the County and wrote a federal 5310 grant to establish a Transportation Coordinator position within the AAA.
+This grant was awarded by the Southeast Wisconsin Regional Planning Commission in 2020 and in 2021 the position will be posted and hired and we will then work on implementing the IATCC.